SAP and unions: Court rulings

 The German Federal Labour Court referred in 2020, a question to the European Court of Justice (C-677/20), whether German legislation on trade union representation in Supervisory Boards is compatible with Article 4 of the Employee Involvement Directive, specifically whether distinct elections for employee representatives and trade union representatives must be maintained.
 The Court Advocate-General agreed that national laws with regards to trade union representatives and electoral procedures remained applicable even after the conversion of an Aktiengesellschaft into a European Company.

 A provision in the agreement between SAP and the Special Negotiation Body for the new SE Works Council would allow for SAP to reduce the Supervisory Board to 12 seats, of which six are reserved for employees, four in Germany specifically.
 While trade unions ver.di and IG Metall would continue to be able to nominate representatives, they would no longer be able to hold separate elections as previously done in the German Aktiengesellschaft form.

 Israel

 The Israeli branch of SAP is unionised under the Cellular, Internet and High-Tech Workers Union of the Histadrut trade union federation.
 A collective agreement signed in 2020 between SAP and Histadrut covers 800 workers in Israel.

+South Korea

+SAP Korea is represented by the Korea Finance and Service Workers Union, which is affiliated to the Korean Confederation of Trade Unions.
+It was established in March 2019 during mass-layoffs with around 150 members, representing under half of the total workforce.
+A collective agreement was signed in 2021 after picketing and mass protests, with support from fellow union branches at Microsoft, Oracle and HP.